 Financial assistance is available to all qualified students regardless of race, color, creed, religion, gender, national origin, age, mental or physical disability, marital status, sexual orientation or any other status protected by law.

 The offer of financial aid is based on the cost of attendance, which is the University’s estimate of how much it costs students in various circumstances to attend PLU.
 A student’s resources are subtracted from this estimated cost to determine financial need.
 The cost of attendance may vary, as it takes into account a student’s tuition, the cost of books and supplies, housing, food, transportation and personal expenses.

-A student’s resources include parents’ contributions (for all dependent students) as computed by completing the Free Application for Federal Student Aid (FAFSA).
-It is based on a federally-established formula for determining parental and student ability to contribute toward the student’s education.
+A student’s resources include parents’ contributions (for all dependent students) as computed by completing the Free Application for Federal Student Aid (FAFSA) or the Washington Application for State Financial Aid (WASFA).
+Both of these applications determine parental and student ability to contribute toward the student’s education.
 Spouses of married students are also expected to contribute toward their spouse’s educational expenses.